ebuchman/blog/content/posts/bitcoin.md

 magnitude or two more complex.
 There's a lot to be said about the value and importance of simplicity in systems design.
 Compared to other chains, Bitcoin is also committed to a much slower pace of evolution.
 Some take this as a sign of ossification, as if Bitcoin is dead technology and cannot evolve.
-But Bitcoin in it's history has managed to rapidly respond to software bugs, has gone through at least one major upgrade ("Segwit"), and has another upgrade scheduled this year ("Taproot").
+But Bitcoin in its history has managed to rapidly respond to software bugs, has gone through at least one major upgrade ("Segwit"), and has another upgrade scheduled this year ("Taproot").
 As other chains experiment with more rapid evolution, Bitcoin remains committed to being a slow and steady backbone for the